Google Pixel 4 and 4 XL review: mega-camera, 90 Hz display, face unlock

 Unlike most modern flagshipphones, the Pixel 4 line does not have any revolutionary design elements.
 Moreover, many may even say that they look rather outdated from a purely design point of view, and they will be partly right.
 The phone has a smooth elongated shape that fits neatly in your hand.

-The front bezel with a thick frame on top createsrather asymmetrical impression, but its existence is justified by the presence of a large number of sensors.
-On this top panel is one of the most exciting new features - the Soli radar chip, which provides gesture control and helps speed up face unlock.
-The protrusion, in which two cameras are located at the back, is not only quite large, but also strongly resembles the protrusions of the new iPhone 11 Pro and Pro Max.
+The front panel with a thick bezel on top createsa rather asymmetrical impression, but its existence is justified by the presence of a large number of sensors.
+This top bar houses one of the most exciting new features — Soli radar chip that provides gesture control and helps speed up face unlock.
+The bump that houses the two cameras on the back is not only quite large, but it also closely resembles the bumps on the new iPhone 11 Pro and Pro Max.

-In terms of material, the Pixel 4 line is equipped withaluminum frame complemented by frosted glass at the rear.
+In terms of material, the Pixel 4 lineup featuresaluminum frame complemented by frosted glass on the back.
 Two-tone designs that combined gloss with frosted glass are a thing of the past.
-But you can’t say that the Pixel 4 has become boring - the new color version of Oh So Orange looks pretty fresh.
-Besides this new color, the phones are also available in Just Black and Clearly White color options.
+But that's not to say that the Pixel 4 has become boring — the new Oh So Orange color version looks pretty fresh.
+Apart from this new color, the phones are also available in Just Black and Clearly White color options.

 The white and orange versions of the phone are slightlyrubberized, soft-matte surface, which is very nice to hold.
 The black model is more slippery with a glossy finish.
 Unfortunately, only a few seconds showed that the shiny rear panel of the novelty is quickly covered with fingerprints.